mmcgrana/zk/README.md

 ## zk

-`zk` is a command line client to the [Zookeeper](http://zookeeper.apache.org/) distributed storage service designed to be simple to install, fast, and Unix-friendly.
+`zk` is a command line client to the [Zookeeper](http://zookeeper.apache.org/) distributed storage service designed to be fast, easy to install, and Unix-friendly.
+It's written in Go.

 ### Getting Started